Operations Division: Road Maintenance

 CHIP SEALING PROGRAM

-Early July, the resurfacing takes place.
-This consists of covering the roadway surface with liquid asphalt and then spreading one layer of rock chips onto the asphalt.
-Those chips are then rolled into the surface.
-After the process is completed, the road has a new surface that is approximately ½ inch thick.
-This new surface will require several days to cure.
-During this time the roadway looks similar to a gravel road and it is critical that traffic speed is kept down.
-After the roads are cured, they will be swept of any loose gravel and re-striped.
+In early June, resurfacing takes place by covering the roadway with liquid asphalt and spreading a layer of rock chips, which are then rolled into the surface.
+The resulting new surface is approximately ½ inch thick and requires several days to cure.
+During this time, the roadway resembles a gravel road, so maintaining reduced speeds is critical.
+Once cured, the road is swept of loose gravel and re-striped.

-This operation is done one lane at a time and traffic is still allowed to use the roadway.
-Flaggers and pilot cars are present for the protection of both the job site and the motoring public.
+This work is completed one lane at a time, with traffic maintained through the other lane.
+Flaggers and pilot cars are used to protect both the work zone and the motoring public.